Company dissolution / Liquidation : What is it?

 There are several reasons that can lead a company to terminate its business.
 According to article 1051 of Dahir 9 Ramadan 1331 constituting the Code of Obligations and Contracts, the company is terminated in the following situations :

 - expiration of the term set for its duration, or by the fulfillment of the condition under which it was contracted ;

 - achievement of the purpose for which it was contracted, or by the impossibility of achieving it;

-- extinction of the common thing, or the partial loss considerable enough to prevent its useful exploitation;
+- extinction of the common thing, or a partial loss considerable enough to prevent its useful exploitation;

-- death, declared absence, prohibition, for the infirmity of mind, of one of the partners, if it has not been agreed that the partnership will continue with his heirs or representatives, or that it will continue among the other partners;
+- death, declared absence, prohibition, infirmity of mind, of one of the partners, if it has not been agreed that the partnership will continue with the heirs or representatives, or that it will continue among the other partners;

 - declaration of bankruptcy or judicial liquidation of one of the partners;